RasmusLindroth/i3keys/README.md

 ## How to
-Currently there is no released binary.
-You'll have to build the program.
+Currently there is one binary for Linux amd64.
+You can find it under [releases](https://github.com/RasmusLindroth/i3keys/releases).

 ### Using Arch?